PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 ## Alternate Proposals and Considerations

 These are items are outside the scope of this RFC and version 3.0.
+This list includes a number of features that were included in the inital versions of the RFC but did not meet the final scope of PowerShellGet 3.0.
 Many of these items can be addressed in a future version of PowerShellGet 3.x without introducing a breaking change: